mirbyte/DropGain/README.md

 **Post-render verification**
 Re-decode; compare section LUFS and dBTP to projections (tolerance 0.4 LU / 0.2 dB).
 Metadata parity check against source.

-### Priority order

-1. True-peak ceiling
-2. Loudest-section LUFS target
-3. Limiter budget (limiter-assisted mode)
+Gain priority: true-peak ceiling, then loudest-section LUFS, then limiter budget (limiter-assisted).
 Gain is reduced rather than exceeding `max_reduction`.
-Heavy limiting is reported, not applied beyond the configured budget.

-## Operation

-1. Set **Source folder**.
-2. Configure LUFS target band, dBTP ceiling, normalization mode.
-3. **Analyze Library** - review gain, section LUFS, dBTP, peak-control estimate, status.
-4. Optional: **Library Tuning** from analyzed data.
-5. **Render Analyzed** or **Analyze + Create Copies**.

-Outputs: `Trackname_DG.ext` (or under configured output root).
-Source files are not modified.

 ## DJ software

-DropGain renders gain into the file.
-Loudness-normalization metadata is stripped from outputs, but most DJ applications still apply **playback-time auto gain** from their own library analysis (deck gain/trim moved on load, not a rewrite of the file).
-That stacks on top of the level already baked in by DropGain.
+Most DJ apps still apply **playback-time auto gain** on load.
+That stacks on top of level already baked into `_DG` files.
+Disable it when using DropGain exports:

-Disable auto gain (or equivalent) in whatever software you use with `_DG` exports:

 | Software | Typical setting |
 |----------|-----------------|